Stochastic Quadratic Dynamic Programming: QCSC algorithm

 \subsection{Complexity analysis of QCSC}

 Our complexity analysis of QCSC is based on the reformulation of QCSC given in Algorithm \ref{alg:qcsc2} that uses function $f$ given by \eqref{defftildehtilde}.
-Our analysis closely follows the complexity of the bundle method from \cite{montliang23}.
-However, some adaptations are necessary due to the fact that there is an additional prox-term in \cite{montliang23} which is not present in QCSC (since cuts are already quadratic in QCSC) and we do not use any black-box.
-Even without prox-term and due to the presence of quadratic cuts, the complexity we obtain for QCSC is similar to the complexity of the bundle methods from \cite{montliang23}.
+Our analysis closely follows the complexity of the bundle method from Liang and Monteiro (2023).
+However, some adaptations are necessary due to the fact that there is an additional prox-term in Liang and Monteiro (2023) which is not present in QCSC (since cuts are already quadratic in QCSC) and we do not use any black-box.
+Even without prox-term and due to the presence of quadratic cuts, the complexity we obtain for QCSC is similar to the complexity of the bundle methods from Liang and Monteiro (2023).

 We assume that the following conditions hold for some triple $(L_f, M_f,\mu) \in \R_+^3 $: \begin{itemize} \item[(A1)] $\tilde f$ is $\mu$-convex for some $\mu>0$, $X \subset \dom \tilde f$, and a subgradient oracle, i.e., a function $\tilde f':X \to \R^n$ satisfying $\tilde f'(x) \in \partial \tilde f(x)$ for every $x \in X$, is available; \item[(A2)] the set of optimal solutions $X^*$ of problem \eqref{pb:initial} is nonempty; \item[(A3)] for every $u,v \in \dom h$,